xmos/xcommon_cmake/doc/api_reference/dependency_format.rst

 Then the version can be specified at the end of the string:

 6. ``lib_abc``
-     no version specified, gets the head of whichever branch has been configured as the default
+     no version specified; gets the head of the repository's default branch.
+XCommon CMake does not select a branch itself.
+The default branch is a property of the repository being cloned, and so may differ from one repository to another

 7. ``lib_abc(v1.2.3)``
      acceptable alternative to format 1, gets tag v1.2.3